mikesamuel/unduck/README.md

 }
 ```

-Given a description like this, TypeScript can look at `let x: T = { key: value }`
+Given a description like this, TypeScript can look at
-expression and decide whether `{ key: value }` is really a `T`.
+`let x: T = { key: value }` expression and decide whether
+`{ key: value }` is really a `T`.

-It would be a burden for many projects to switch to typescript though and add
+Switching to typescript is not easy though, nor is adding
-the right `: T` everywhere they use `{ ... }` to create an *Object*.
+the right `: T` to every creation of an *Object* via `{ ... }`.

 The rest of this document explains how an operator, tentatively
-called *autoduck*, might:
+called *unduck*, might:

-*  Provide a way to collect type descriptions
+*  Collect type descriptions like the `interface`s above,
-*  Pick an appropriate class type given a bag of properties.
+*  Pick an appropriate class type given a bag of properties,
-*  Produce `class` instances from a bag of properties.
+*  Assemble arguments to the class's constructor from the bag of properties,
-*  Distinguish between bags from an external source and internal bags.
+*  Distinguish between bags from an external source
+   and bags created by trusted user code,
-*  Scope well -- not assume that all modules might construct all duckable types.
+*  Respect scopes by not assuming that all modules are interested in
+   constructing all duckable types.

 ## Design sketch

-We need a way to refer to duck typing so we can declare types, and convert between
+We need a way to refer to duck typing so we can declare types, and
-bags of properties and `class` type instances.
+convert between bags of properties and `class` type instances.

-Below we will use &#x1F425; as a shorthand for *new duck* or
+Below we will use &#x1F425; as a shorthand for *from duck* or
-*autoduck*.  (&#x1F425; is actually ["front-Facing Baby Chick"][chick]
+*deduck*.  (&#x1F425; is actually ["front-Facing Baby Chick"][chick]
 but the author thinks it looks like a duckling and, more importantly,
 is more adorable than &#x1F986;.)